-The responsible entity manages the registered scheme's net assets attributable to unitholders as capital, notwithstanding net assets attributable to unitholders are classified as a liability.
+The responsible entity manages the registered scheme's net assets attributable to unitholders as capital.
 The amount of net assets attributable to unitholders can change on a daily basis as the registered scheme is subject to daily applications and redemptions at the discretion of unitholders.

-Note 11 Fair Value Hierarchy
+Note 10 Fair Value Hierarchy